davidtchiu/davidtchiu.github.io/teaching/cs475/lab1/index.md

   printf("%d\n", x);  //prints 35, the ASCII value of '#'
   ```

-- Therefore, it is possible to do some arithmetics directly on chars, which may look a bit wonky at first, but can be useful.
-For instance, we could  convert any letter to upper case by subtracting an offset of `32`:
+- Therefore, it is possible to do arithmetic directly on chars, which may look a bit wonky at first, but can be extremely useful.
+For instance, we could use the following code to convert any letter to upper case by subtracting an offset of `32`:

   ```c
   if (c >= 'a' && c <= 'z') {